-We use our Project and Environmental Review process to fulfill our federal responsibilities under the Canada Marine Act and the Canadian Environmental Assessment Act, carefully reviewing and considering potential effects from all proposed project development on federal lands and waters before determining if a project should proceed.
+We use our Project and Environmental Review process to fulfill our federal responsibilities under the Canada Marine Act and the Impact Assessment Act, carefully reviewing and considering potential effects from all proposed project development on federal lands and waters before determining if a project should proceed.

 If a proposed project is approved, a project permit will be issued with conditions.

 We have updated our approach to monitoring and documenting project permit condition compliance.
 These improvements are part of our continued commitment to sustainability and safety at the port authority.
 We also investigate unauthorized works conducted by our tenants without obtaining a project permit from us.